-- Due to the time requirements established in Session Law 2020-97 and to ensure compliance with the law, the Office has implemented the following provisions: - o Applicants will no longer self-score in the application portal - Applicants should plan their proposed projects based on providing the maximum match amount of 50% of the total project costs.
+- For this special GREAT Round for Caswell County, the Office has implemented the following provisions: - Applicants will no longer self-score in the application portal - Applicants should plan their proposed projects based on providing the maximum match amount of 55% of the total project costs.
 The Office will provide the final score and notify the applicant.
 The applicant will then be able to access the application portal to allocate funds to the eligible activities and source (GREAT and Match) - All final scores will be available upon request - A checklist is provided in this guidance document of all the required documents.
 If an application is missing any of the required information or does not meet the requirements detailed in this guidance document, then the application will not be considered for review. - The Office requires unredacted information for the application.
 All application information is considered public records and will be posted as they are received with certain exceptions as defined by N.C.G.S.
 132. It is the applicant's responsibility to identify documents or information that are not subject to public record.
 Please work with your legal counsel to identify portions of the application that are not subject to public record as defined in N.C.G.S.
 132. - A deployment schedule demonstrating deployment progress and project milestones